WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/18-host-your-own-playground.md

 npm run build:website
 ```

 This command internally runs the `nx` task `build:wasm-wordpress-net`.
-It copies the built assets from packages `remote` and `website` into a new folder at the path.
+It copies the built assets from packages `remote` and `website` into a new folder at the following path:

 ```
 dist/packages/playground/wasm-wordpress-net